freshskates/telegram-trade-bot-boiler/README.md

     npm install
     npx prisma generate

+    npx prisma migrate dev  # Use if you updated the schema
+    # OR
+    npx prisma migrate dev --create-only  # Create migration file but not run it
+    # Read migration file and make changes
+    npx primsa migrate dev

+    # If you want the modity the actual db with your migrations then call
+    npx primsa migrate deploy

-    npx prisma migrate dev  # Use if you updated the schema npx prisma studio  # Use this to see the database npm run dev
+    npx prisma studio  # Use this to see the database npm run dev